Cyberia Computer Club Unified Theme

 Instead of $i = 2, 5, or 8 you can use dk (dark), hi (highlight), or lt (light).

-For elements to adapt to the browser's preference of light or dark mode, use the form --(bg|fg)-(hue)[-$i].
+For colors to adapt to the browser's preference of light or dark mode automatically, use the form --(bg|fg)-(hue)[-$i].
 With this usage, bg will refer to the lighter half in light mode, or the darker half in dark mode; fg is the same in reverse. $i can range from 1 to 4 where lower numbers are the extremities, but you can leave it off and it will default to 1.

 There are CSS classes for setting foreground and background colors of elements which you can use like class="{bg|fg}-{hue}[-$i]".
 In this case, fg sets the color property and bg sets the background-color property.
 It follows the same --(bg|fg)-* usage from above, so it can be a number from 1 to 4, or empty for the default.
 Class names also supports -(dk|hi|lt) in the rare case you need it.